Authentication setup

 interface.

-Make sure you didn't skip adding the \Laravel\Sanctum\HasApiTokens
+Make sure you have the \Laravel\Sanctum\HasApiTokens

 trait to your User